 Keyword Finder helps you find long-tail keywords with low SEO competition.
 It gives you five searches a day for free.
 Use them wisely, and you can get some good ideas, free.

 Set up a free Google Adwords account and get the search volumes from the horse’s mouth.
 Tells you how much terms cost for paid search, which is a decent yardstick for SEO keyword strategies.

 Klout will help you find influential bloggers to connect with.
 It scores social media users for performance on platforms including Twitter, Facebook, LinkedIn, Instagram and Wordpress – and gives them a rating out of 100.

-Analyses keywords in Twitter users’ biographies and sorts them to present the most influential authorities in your niche – and also helps study your own followers in depth.
+Analyses keywords in Twitter users’ biographies and sorts them to present the most influential authorities in your niche – and also helps study your followers in-depth.
 Useful for making personal connections and allies.